LIST: 35 Must-Visit Historical Places in the Philippines

 Banaue Rice Terraces, Ifugao

 Northern Luzon is where you’ll find the National Cultural Treasure of the Philippines, the Banaue Rice Terraces.
 Built 2,000 years ago, these beautiful and lush rice terraces were carved by Igorot ancestors by hand.
-Tourists flock to Ifugao to see these in person, by trekking, in the vast mountainous regions of Cordillera.
+Tourists flock to Ifugao to see these in person by trekking through the vast mountainous regions of the Cordillera.

 - Address: Nueva Vizcaya – Ifugao – Mountain Province Rd, Banaue, Ifugao